Capital Home Loans Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Capital Home Loans’s changes.
-Notwithstanding that using COMPLETIONmonitor is not a condition for acceptance on the Capital Home Loans panel, demonstrating you can remain up to date with Capital Home Loans’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel status.
+This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Capital Home Loans’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a condition for being on the Capital Home Loans panel, demonstrating you can stay up to date with Capital Home Loans’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your firm’s panel status.

-The software creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, results in a PII saving.
+The software creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Capital Home Loans